Last Updated on July 18, 2020 by Sagar Aryal

-Calculi (stones) are formed in the salivary glands by the crystallisation of mineral salts in saliva.
-They may partially or completely block the ducts, leading to swelling of the gland, a predisposition to infection and, in time, atrophy.
+Calculi (stones) are formed in the salivary glands by the crystallization of mineral salts in saliva.
+They may partially or completely block the ducts, leading to swelling of the gland, a predisposition to infection, and, in time, atrophy.

-This benign tumour consists of epithelial and connective tissue cells and occurs mainly in the parotid gland.
+This benign tumor consists of epithelial and connective tissue cells and occurs mainly in the parotid gland.

-Malignant tumours may occur in any salivary gland or duct.
+Malignant tumors may occur in any salivary gland or duct.
 Some forms have a tendency to infiltrate nerves in the surrounding tissues, causing severe pain.